linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Lecture Notes 10- Interest Rate Derivatives.md

 - Let$r_t =$be the six-month,  continuously compounded risk-free rate.
 - Let$q = 1/2$be the (true) probability to move up or down on the tree.
 	- The movement of the short-term interest rate is exogenous to investors.
-	- E.g. the Federal Reserve sets the Fed Fund rate because of monetary policy issues.
+	- E.g. the Federal Reserve sets the Fed Fund rate because of [[Lecture 7-Risk and Return of Bonds#7.6 Asset price reactions to monetary policy surprises|monetary policy]] issues.
 - ![](cbd186d3c7001e949e521ca66dc13413.png)
 - We now develop the same arguments we used in TN 4,  but for interest rates.
 - Let$r_t$be the six-month,  continuously compounded risk-free rate.
 - Let$q = 1/2$be the (true) probability to move up or down on the tree.
 - The movement of the short-term interest rate is exogenous to investors.
-- E.g. the Federal Reserve sets the Fed Fund rate because of monetary policy issues.
+- E.g. the Federal Reserve sets the Fed Fund rate because of [[Lecture 7-Risk and Return of Bonds#7.6 Asset price reactions to monetary policy surprises|monetary policy]] issues.
 ![](3a25798bbd6afb00995ba9571401c706.png)

 ## INTEREST RATE TREES